JeovaniMartinez/Android-Utils/docs/configuration/firebase-crashlytics.md

 ---
 id: firebase-crashlytics
 title: Firebase Crashlytics
+description: Optional recoverable error's registry into Firebase Crashlytics.
 ---

 :::note
-Recoverable errors registry into Firebase Crashlytics is **optional** and is disabled by default.
+Recoverable error's registry into Firebase Crashlytics is **optional** and is disabled by default.
 :::

 :::warning